2009 National Women's Football Championship (Pakistan)

-The 2009 National Women's Football Championship was the 5th season of the National Women Football Championship, the top-tier of women's football in Pakistan.
-The event took place from 29 July to 11 August 2009 in Jinnah Sports Stadium in Islamabad.
+The 2009 National Women's Football Championship was the 5th season of the National Women's Football Championship, the top-tier of women's football in Pakistan.
+The event took place from 29 July to 11 August 2009 at Jinnah Sports Stadium in Islamabad.

-Thirteen teams competed in the tournament, with one of them, Malavan Bandar Anzali, being a guest team from Iran.
+Thirteen teams competed in the tournament, including Malavan Bandar Anzali from Iran joining as a guest team.

 Malavan BA won the title after beating Sports Science Department (of University of the Punjab) 11–0 in the final.
-Defending champions Young Rising Stars came third.
+Defending champions Young Rising Stars were third.
 Mariam Irandost from Malavan BA was declared the Best Player.